-The Corporation invested \$6.6 million in its capital assets during the first quarter as part of ongoing reinvestment in assets.
-This included \$4.6 million in shore facilities upgrades and \$1.8 million in vessel projects.
-The remaining \$0.2 million was spent on information technology and equipment purchases.
+The Corporation invested \$5.3 million in its capital assets during the first quarter as part of ongoing reinvestment in assets.
+This included \$5.0 million for vessel projects and \$0.3 million for shore facilities upgrades, information technology and equipment purchases.